 It’s also pretty physically active.

-All this adds up to a critter which not only tastes good but looks appetizing as well.
+All this adds up to a critter that tastes not only good but also looks appetizing.

-Beardies will notice these insects right away and go after them, in most cases.
+In most cases, Beardies will notice these insects right away and go after them.

 This is helpful for beardies when they get picky.

 Putting a big, juicy superworm in front of them may be enough to get them to start eating again.

 Superworms are also a part of one of the common tricks to getting a beardie to eat greens.

 All you need to do is put a superworm on the green salad you chop up and watch the reptile start eating.

 - 59% moisture

 - 15% fat